 Can a Christian "give back" salvation?Question: "Can a Christian 'give back' salvation?"

 Answer: The short answer to this question is, no, a true Christian cannot “give back” salvation.
 Oddly enough, some who agree that a Christian cannot “lose” his salvation still believe that salvation can be “given back” to God.
-Some who hold this viewpoint will take Romans 8:38-39 and say that while nothing outside of us can separate us from God, we ourselves can choose, in our free will, to separate ourselves from God.
+Some who hold this viewpoint will take Romans 8:38-39 and say that while nothing outside of us can separate us from the love of God, we ourselves can choose, in our free will, to separate ourselves from God.
 This is not only unbiblical; it defies all logic.

 To understand why it is not possible for us to “give back” our salvation, three things are necessary to grasp: the nature of God, the nature of man, and the nature of salvation itself.
 God is, by nature, a Savior.
 Thirteen times in the Psalms alone God is referred to as the Savior of man.
 God alone is our Savior; no one else can save us and we cannot save ourselves.
 “I, even I, am the LORD, and apart from me there is no savior” (Isaiah 43:11).
 Nowhere in Scripture is God ever portrayed as a Savior who depends on those He saves to effect salvation.
 John 1:13 makes it clear that those who belong to God are not born again by their own will, but by God’s will.
 God saves by His will to save and His power to save.
 His will is never thwarted, and His power is unlimited (Daniel 4:35).